emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

 __Abilities:__
 * __Spider Climb:__ Goblins can scurry up walls containing even the smallest handholds.

+__Special Action Rules:__
+* __Villain:__ If the goblin chieftain is being used as a villain, it may take one out of turn villain action per round.
+This action may be either a call for aid or an attack.

 __Actions:__
-* __Hurl Poison Spear:__ _1d8 + 1 Dexterity._ The attacked entity must pass a D8 Inner Fire save or take 1d4 additional poison damage.
+* __Hurl Poison Spear:__ _1d8 + 1 Dexterity._ The chieftain hurls a knobby spear at its enemy.
+The attacked entity must pass a D8 Inner Fire save or take 1d4 additional poison damage.

 __Offhand Actions:__
-* __Drink Minor Health Potion:__ Goblin Chieftains begin with 1 minor health potion.
+* __Drink Minor Health Potion:__ The Goblin Chieftain begins with 1 minor health potion.

 __Villain Actions:__
 * __Summon Allies:__ Each turn, the Goblin Chieftain may roll 1d20.
 On a 18, a goblin swordsman is summoned, on a 19 a goblin archer, on a 20, a goblin shaman.